pingcap/docs/tiup/tiup-mirror.md

 > **Note:**
 >
-> As the manifest will be re-created make sure to include all components an all versions (including older ones that were previously downloaded) as otherwise they will be excluded from the manifest.
+> As the manifest will be re-created make sure to include all components and all versions (including older ones that were previously downloaded) as otherwise they will be excluded from the manifest.

 ## Custom repository